TiTANWASTAKEN/ClarityVision/README.md

 5. You can now make changes to the code and reload the extension.

-## Contributing

-Contributions are welcome!
-If you’d like to contribute, please fork the repository and create a pull request.
-Make sure to follow the style guide and include tests for new features.

-1. Fork the repo
-2. Create a new branch (`git checkout -b feature/your-feature-name`)
-3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push to the branch (`git push origin feature/your-feature-name`)
-5. Create a pull request

-## License

 This project is licensed under the MIT License.